 I walk to the exit after seamlessly passing through customs and immigration.
 I had no trouble at all; I don’t think they even looked at the paperwork.
 I notice several signs with Spanish and understand some of the words.
 Several of the signs have names on them, but not mine.
 As I exit the airport, I locate my sister and run up to her.

-“You made it, Bienvenido!”
+“You made it, Bienvenido.”
 Diana cheers.
-“I am so happy to see you!
+“I am so happy to see you.
 We are going to have so much fun.”

 I am relieved.